elenakelly/Information-Retrieval-and-Text-Mining/README.md

 # Information-Retrieval-and-Text-Mining

+All Tutorials are created on Google Colab to show how to perform certain operations.

 ## Overview Tutorials
-* 01 IRTM Tokenization
+* IRTM Tokenization
-* 04 IRTM Measuring Quality in IRTM
+* IRTM Measuring Quality in IRTM
-* 05 IRTM Document Representation in IRTM
+* IRTM Document Representation in IRTM
-* 06 IRTM Search Engines
+* IRTM Search Engines
-* 08 IRTM Preprocessing
+* IRTM Preprocessing
-* 11 IRTM Information Extraction
+* IRTM Information Extraction
-* 15a IRTM Data Set Creation in IRTM
+* IRTM Data Set Creation in IRTM
-* 15b IRTM XAI in IRTM
+* IRTM XAI in IRTM

 ## Installation
 The program is in Jupyter Notebook using Python <br />